 1. What is dandruff and what causes it?

-Flaking on the scalp and white scales found on one’s clothes are one of the first symptoms of dandruff, which is lay speak for any form of scalp inflammation that causes the cell turnover rate on the scalp to increase abnormally.
+Flaking on the scalp and white scales found on one’s clothes are one of the first symptoms of dandruff.
+This is lay speak for any form of scalp inflammation that causes the cell turnover rate on the scalp to increase abnormally.
+Dead skin cells, which are rapidly shed from the cell turnover, in turn constitute the white scales observed as the primary symptom of dandruff.
 There are several medical conditions that can result in this, the commonest being the following: scalp psoriasis, seborrheic dermatitis and scalp eczema.

 2. Do I have a sensitive scalp or is it a symptom of another condition?

-Other causes of scalp inflammation would be scalp eczema, which is due to an excessively dry scalp/skin condition, scalp psoriasis, which may be the case especially if one has a family history of psoriasis or rashes on one’s body.
+Other causes of scalp inflammation would be scalp eczema, which is due to an excessively dry scalp/skin condition.
+For example, scalp psoriasis, which may be the case especially if one has a family history of psoriasis or rashes on the body.
 If you have been in contact with a ringworm infected cat or dog, also do have your scalp and skin checked by a dermatologist as these infections are contagious and could also cause a form of scalp inflammation presenting as a red, scaly and itchy patch with hair loss.

-3. Is my sensitive scalp causing hair loss?
+3. Is my sensitive scalp and dandruff causing hair loss?

 © 2017 Dr. Teo Wan Lin.
 All rights reserved.